-In April 2004, Grace Fellowship invited Dan Miller (who had helped us craft our founding documents) to provide leadership as our first vocational pastor.
-Dan began serving as a fellow Elder with the responsibilities of providing the bulk of the teaching as well as guiding the existing Elders in implementing a Biblical philosophy of ministry and to give direction to the organizational aspects of the church.
+In April 2004, Grace Fellowship invited Dan Miller (who was leading that coffee shop Bible study a few months earlier as well as helping to craft the founding documents) to provide leadership as our first vocational pastor.
+Dan began serving with the responsibilities of providing the Sunday morning teaching as well as guiding the existing Elders in implementing a Biblical philosophy of ministry as well as giving direction to the organizational aspects of the church.

 Grace Fellowship Finds A Home